tearust/tea-docs/Blog/TEA_Project_Intro.md

 In the TEA project, most decisions are made in a decentralised manner.
 Every node can determine trust or non-trust on its business logic.
 The RA process is to attest a node's claim is honest.

-Therefore TEA can be made security technologies neutral.
+Therefore, TEA is security technology agnostic.
+As long as there is consensus, any technology can be used.
 We do not tell you if a node is trustable or not, we just tell you what it claims and whether the claim is correct or not.
 From there, you make your decision.

 # TEA: Traditional cloud computing gone decentralised